parrafos-y-saltos-de-linea-en-markdown

 line break.

-Since using two spaces is very problematic (basically because they are not visible 😆) I recommend not using it, and using a blank line, or at the very least the backslash \
+Since using two spaces is very problematic (basically because you can’t see them 😆) I recommend you don’t use it, and use the empty line, or as a last resort the backslash \.

 Line Breaks in Markdown

-There are two main styles: “hard wrap” style and “soft wrap” style.
+There are two main styles: the “hard wrap” style and the “soft wrap” style.

 Soft Wrap

-This is the default behavior in most Markdown implementations (and it’s what we’ve seen in this article).
+This is the default behavior in most Markdown implementations (and it’s the one we’ve seen in this article).

 Hard Wrap

 Keep in mind that different platforms and editors may handle line breaks differently.
-It’s best to test your document on the platforms where it will be used, to ensure it looks good.
+It’s best to test your document on the platforms where it will be used, to ensure it will look good.

 Best Practices Tips

-Readability: Use line breaks and paragraphs to improve the readability of the text.
-Long paragraphs can be difficult to follow, so it’s advisable to break them into shorter paragraphs.
+Readability: Use line breaks and paragraphs to improve text readability.
+Long paragraphs can be hard to follow, so it’s advisable to break them into shorter paragraphs.

-Clarity: Ensure that the intention of line breaks and paragraphs is clear.
-Use blank lines to separate distinct ideas and two spaces or backslash for line breaks within a paragraph.
+Clarity: Make sure the intention of line breaks and paragraphs is clear.
+Use blank lines to separate distinct ideas and two spaces or a backslash for line breaks within a paragraph.